jdixonsd858/SOC-Automation-Project/README.md

 - Sysmon
 - Vultr to create two servers (Wazuh and The Hive).
 - Wazuh as a SIEM and EDR Tool.
-- The Hive as a Incident Platform.
+- The Hive as an Incident Platform.
-- Powershell to configure Wazuh, Elasticsearch, and The Hive
+- Powershell to configure Wazuh, Elasticsearch, and The Hive.
 - Telemetry generation tools to create realistic endpoint detection.
 - Shuffler.io for workflow automation and configure email notification.